Technogeezer50/esd2iso/README.md

 ## What if I find a bug or need help?

 If you find an problem/bug with esd2iso, please open an issue.
-I can't guarantee when I'll have time to look into it, but I will review any issue that's opened.
+I will review any issue that's opened but response time is not guaranteed.

+If you find any issues with the utility's documentation, please open that as an issue and I'll correct/clarify the issue.
+However, I have limited bandwidth to respond to requests for assistance on how to use the utility.
+This utility is designed for more advanced users are comfortable with using UNIX shells and command-line utilities.
+If you're not comfortable with that, then you may wish to consider tools like CrystalFetch (https://github.com/TuringSoftware/CrystalFetch) to build your Windoww 11 ARM ISO.

 The utility is written as a bash shell script.
 If you're fluent in bash shell programming you can probably find out what's going wrong.